Line level: Line in

-they should not be confused with so-called "Hi-Z" inputs (Z being the symbol for impedance) which have an impedance of 47 kΩ to over 1 MΩ.
-These "Hi-Z" or "instrument" inputs generally have higher gain than a line input.
+they should not be confused with so-called Hi-Z inputs (Z being the symbol for impedance) which have an impedance of 47 kΩ to over 1 MΩ.
+These Hi-Z or instrument inputs generally have higher gain than a line input.

-They are designed to be used with, for example, electric guitar pickups and "direct injection" boxes.
+They are designed to be used with, for example, electric guitar pickups and direct injection boxes.

-Some of these sources can provide only minimal voltage and current and the high impedance input is designed to not load them excessively.
+Some of these sources can provide only minimal voltage and current and the high-impedance input is designed not to load them excessively.